BradSmith1985/ManagedTOM/README.md

 - `TextPara` (`ITextPara`)
 - `TextStoryRanges` (`ITextStoryRanges`)

+## Why use TOM?
+The Text Object Model exposes some additional features when compared to working directly with a `RichTextBox` control in Windows Forms, as well as offering better performance when manipulating documents.

 ## TOM 2 support
 The latest version includes support for TOM 2 (available on Windows 8 and higher).
 Each of the above classes wraps both the TOM 1 and TOM 2 interfaces (e.g. `ITextDocument` and `ITextDocument2`), and will automatically select the best available version.
 In addition, TOM 2 adds the following classes: